By now you know that video is essential to communicating with your customers.

 When you select the audio track in the timeline, a line with shading will appear.
 To adjust the volume, you can click on the line and drag it up or down to the desired level.
 The waveform in the track grows and shrinks as you adjust the volume up and down, letting you know that the volume has been adjusted.

-In the Audio Effects menu, there are a additional options for adjusting audio.
-For example, adding a Fade Out at the end of your video can help avoid a potentially jarring abrupt ending.
+In the Audio Effects menu, there are additional options for adjusting audio.
+For example, adding a Fade Out at the end of your video clip can help avoid a potentially jarring abrupt ending.

 Now that you know how to add music to a video, try playing around with it the next time you create a video.
 These were just a few basic steps to get you started, but there are a lot of other ways to edit audio to fit your needs.